TheDeanLab/CI2023/README.md

   - Write some unit tests on calculator evaluation.
   - We will try to import corrupted code, and students will try to fix it (or potentially catch errors with unit tests in the pull request?)

-### 11:30 AM - Setting up CI pipelines using popular tools with GitHub Actions (Zach)
+### 11:30 AM - Setting up CI pipelines using popular tools with GitHub Actions
 - Event-driven actions – PRs.
 Documentation only run on that event.
 - Pytest
 - Unit testing CI